webpack/concord/README.md

 The *value* specifies the module type.
 The entries are processed in order from top to bottom.
 When a entry is matched the module type is set to the *value*. `*` in the *value* is replaced with the previous *value*.

-For a module *key* the previous value is obtained from the modules' moodle configuration.
+For a module *key* the previous value is obtained from the modules' concord configuration.

 The value defaults to `object/javascript` for `*.js` and to `object/json` for `*.json`.